Freedom of information

 The Met Office fully supports the aims and objectives of the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations 2004 (EIR) and is committed to making information available wherever feasible.

-The Met Office, as part of the Department for Business, Innovation and Skills, will:
+The Met Office, as part of the Department for Business, Energy and Industrial Strategy, will:

 - Make information routinely available through its Products and services, Disclosure log and Publication scheme.

-- Help individuals to exercise their rights of access to their personal data: as set out in the General Data Protection Regulations (GDPR)/Data Protection Act 2018.
+- Help individuals to exercise their rights of access to their personal data as set out in the General Data Protection Regulations (GDPR)/Data Protection Act 2018.